 If you would like to read the entire KHDA inspection report - and we strongly advise that you do in order to understanding fully the reasoning behind the ratings - you will find it here.

 As is so often the case - and we would assume the main reason behind parents having thought about alternative schools - if there is a bone of contention, it is in relation to fees.
-Some 49% of parents agreed that the fees they pay do represent value for money, but 39% partially agreed with this statement, and 12% disagreed.
-These outcomes are in absolute accord with the average for schools across the UAE.
+Some 45% of parents agreed that the fees they pay do represent value for money, but 46% partially agreed with this statement, and 9% disagreed.
+These outcomes are close to the average responses for schools across the UAE.

 If you are a parent, teacher or student at Uptown International School and would like to share your opinions and experiences with other potential members of your community, please complete our survey here.